 Terms and Conditions

-- Arranging full pre-departure briefings on the telephone and via email;
+- Arranging full pre-departure briefings on the telephone and/or via email;

 - Arranging suitable accommodation for the duration of the course or placement;

 - Arranging food while the course is in session where indicated in course briefing materials;